kubevirt/kubevirt/docs/conditions.md

 [worst state](https://github.com/kubevirt/hyperconverged-cluster-operator/blob/main/docs/conditions.md#hco-conditions) of all component operator conditions.

 ## Outlook Model
-There's a long running [discussion](https://github.com/kubernetes/kubernetes/issues/7856) in the Kubernetes community about the use of Phases, Conditions, and using controllers as state machines that hasn't been resolved.
+There's a long-running [discussion](https://github.com/kubernetes/kubernetes/issues/7856) in the Kubernetes community about the use of Phases, Conditions, and using controllers as state machines that hasn't been resolved.
 This design document follows the "outlook" approach described in this [comment](https://github.com/kubernetes/kubernetes/issues/7856#issuecomment-99667941), which